BrajeshPatil/sima.ai-mlsoc-sbc/README.md

 # sima.ai_mlsoc_sbc
 The Single Board Computer designed using the SiMa.ai MLSoC is a part of a project that I did under ARTPARK.
 The SBC was designed in order to run computationally heavy softwares such as SLAM, VIO and Autonomous Guidance Systems.
 The SiMa.ai MLSoC which is a state-of-the-art ML-based SOC was selected.

 This repository provides the design files for only the hardware part of the project.
+[Altium Designer](https://www.altium.com/altium-designer) has been used for designing the Single Board Computer.

 # Hardware Architecture
 ![Hardware Layout](https://raw.githubusercontent.com/BrajeshPatil/sima.ai_mlsoc_sbc/main/images/hardware-functionality/Hardware_Layout.png)